Nash Equilibria via Duality and Homological Selection: Introduction

-Equivalently, a cost function $r_i$ is polynomial-like if\\ 1) the set of local minima $R_i(a_{-i})$ of the function $r_i(a_{i},a_{-i})$ is finite for each $a_{-i}\in \A_{-i}$; and \\ 2) Counted with multiplicity, the set of local minima $R_i(a_{-i})$ is continuous on $ \A_{-i}$.\\ Also, a weakly polynomial-like cost function is one whose set of local minima can be arbitrarily well-approximated by the set of local minima of a polynomial-like function.
+Equivalently, a cost function $r_i$ is configurable if\\ 1) the set of local minima $R_i(a_{-i})$ of the function $r_i(a_{i},a_{-i})$ is finite for each $a_{-i}\in \A_{-i}$; and \\ 2) Counted with multiplicity, the set of local minima $R_i(a_{-i})$ is continuous on $ \A_{-i}$.\\ Also, a weakly configurable cost function is one whose set of local minima can be arbitrarily well-approximated by the set of local minima of a configurable function.

+The notion of a weakly configurable cost function gives us greater flexibility than that of a configurable cost function.
+It is possible that for a weakly configurable cost function, the set of local minima $R_i(a_{-i})$ of the function $r_i(a_{i},a_{-i})$ is infinite, i.e. for the sequence $f^M$ of configurable approximants, $M \rightarrow \infty$.
+The simplest example of $r_i: \A_i \times \A_{-i}\ra \R$ that is weakly configurable but not configurable, is a constant function or more generally a function that is independent of the first variable.